-Cruise America is an excellent option if you’re looking to get an RV directly from the company, instead of an aggregator website.
+Cruise America is an excellent option if you’re looking to get an RV directly from the company instead of an aggregator website.
 They have a local branch in Las Vegas, that you can quickly access from the Las Vegas Strip.
-Cruise America offers a vast array of RV’s for hire, including large rental RV’s, compact RV rental, and truck camper rentals.
+Cruise America offers a vast array of RVs for hire, including large rental RVs, compact RV rentals, and truck camper rentals.

 In addition, you’ll find an array of amenities, such as air conditioning, gas cooktop, microwave, shower, generator, and fridge.
 If you book well ahead of time, there are often discounts, and you could save considerable money.

 If you’ve spent time driving anywhere in the U.S., then you’ve seen Cruise America RVs on the road.
-They have locations all across the country, plus offer roadside assistence, which makes things convenient if you run into any kind of difficulties on the highway.
+They have locations all across the country plus offer roadside assistance, which makes things convenient if you run into any kind of difficulties on the highway.